-On the other hand, it can be seen in Fig. 2 that the 9cm fin length did not reached the dewpoint temperature at all cases of climatic conditions.
-This meant that all the surface area of the 9cm length copper fins can condense water vapor.
+On the other hand, it can be seen in Fig. 2 that the 9 cm fin length did not reach the dewpoint temperature in all cases of climatic conditions.
+This meant that all the surface area of the 9 cm length copper fins can condense water vapor.
 Hence, the optimum length of the copper fins that was also incorporated in the design of the AWG was the 9cm length.